 Post Avalanche First Aid

-An article by Declan Phelan in the Eagle Ski Club Yearbook 2014 provides an excellent summary of actions to take once you have dug out an avalanche victim.
+An accompanying article by Declan Phelan ESC Avalanche First Aid revised 2018 provides an excellent summary of actions to take once you have dug out an avalanche victim.